 Why should I upgrade to the new Azure Resource Manager connection functionality?

-- You can upgrade to this new functionality in Deep Security as a Service (DSaaS) now and in Deep Security very soon.
+- You can upgrade to this new functionality in Deep Security as a Service (DSaaS) and in Deep Security 10.
 It is already available in the new Deep Security Manager VM for Azure Marketplace console and no upgrade is needed.

 - Until you perform this upgrade VMs deployed using Resource Manager are still being fully protected by Deep Security but for you to see them on the Computers page they have to be added as a computer object.
 For more information, see Why can't I view all of the VMs in an Azure subscription in Deep Security?